scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final-dx.md

 }
 ```

-This basic implementation of tagless final has quite a poor developer experience.
+The basic implementation of tagless final has quite a poor developer experience.
 Consider the refactoring of our example below.

 ```scala mdoc:silent:nest
 def name[Ui[_]](controls: Controls[Ui]): Ui[String] =